Jeff Zimmerman (American football): Professional career

-He was selected by the Dallas Cowboys in the third round (68th overall) of the 1987 NFL Draft, as part of a change in the offensive line philosophy, when the team started to value size and strength over speed and athletic ability.
+He was selected by the Dallas Cowboys in the third round (68th overall) of the 1987 NFL draft.
+He was part of a change in the offensive line philosophy, when the team started to value size and strength over speed and athletic ability.
 Although he was initially projected as a first-round draft choice, the weight problems he displayed as a senior and in the post-season dropped his value.

 As a rookie, he was a backup at left guard behind Nate Newton.
 His only recognition came from knocking All-Pro Lawrence Taylor unconscious during a blitz, in a game against the New York Giants September 20.
 On October 1, he made his first career start against the Philadelphia Eagles at left guard.

 In 1988, a dislocated shoulder he suffered in training camp limited his playing time to one game.
 He was placed on the injured reserve list on September 23, after re-injuring in the third week of the season.

 In 1989, he was able to play in his only full season, becoming a key backup at guard and tackle, on an offensive line that limited opponents to a then franchise record low 30 sacks.
 On December 16, he lined up at right tackle to make his second NFL start.
 He also was used as the third tight end in short yardage situations.

 In 1990, he started the first 9 weeks of the year on the injured reserve list with a sprained knee injury he suffered in training camp.
 He was reactivated on November 7.
 After sitting out the San Francisco game, he saw action in the final six contests of the season as a backup guard.
 He also was used as the third tight end in short yardage situations.

 During the 1991 off-season without any previous notice, he chose not to attend the Cowboys' conditioning program nor training camp, and was placed on the reserve/did not report list.
 He announced his retirement from pro football at a later time, after the problems he experienced controlling his weight hampered his performance and cut his career short.